kasleiden/kasleiden.gitlab.io/_staff_members_en/01anke-klein.md

 name: DR. ANKE KLEIN
 title: Team Lead
 group: team
-summary: Anke is team lead of the Knowlegde center and co-founder.
+summary: Anke is team lead of the knowlegde center and co-founder.
 She is also an associate professor at the Department of Development and Educational Psychology at Leiden University.
 permalink: /team/anke
 image: /img/anke2.jpg
 ---

-#### Kort cv
+#### Short resume

-Anke Klein is universitair hoofddocent bij de afdeling Ontwikkelings-en-Onderwijspsychologie van het Instituut Psychologie aan de Universiteit Leiden.
+Anke Klein is an associate professor at the Department of Development and Educational Psychology at Leiden University.

-Ze combineerde de studies Pedagogische Wetenschappen en Psychologie en behaalde drie Master titels in de Klinische Orthopedagogiek, Ontwikkelingspsychologie en een tweejarige Research Master bij de Radboud Universiteit.
-Ze behaalde haar PhD, Cum Laude, over angst bij kinderen aan dezelfde universiteit (Promotoren: Prof. Mike Rinck, Prof. Eni Becker, Prof Susan Bögels).
-Tijdens haar PhD project werkte ze intensief samen met Prof. Ron Rapee en Prof. Jennifer Hudson en hun groep.
-Ze werkte een deel van haar tijd in hun lab in het Centre for Emotional Health, Macquarie University, Sydney, Australië.
+She combined her studies in Pedagogical Sciences and Psychology and obtained three Master's degrees in Clinical Orthopedagogy, Developmental Psychology and a two-year Research Master's degree at Radboud University.
+She obtained her PhD, Cum Laude, on childhood anxiety from the same university (Promoters: Prof. Mike Rinck, Prof. Eni Becker, Prof. Susan Bögels).
+During her PhD project she worked intensively with Prof. Ron Rapee and Prof. Jennifer Hudson and their group.
+She spent part of her time working in their lab at the Center for Emotional Health, Macquarie University, Sydney, Australia.
-Na haar promotie werkte ze als postdoc aan de Universiteit van Amsterdam waar ze samen met Prof. Reinout Wiers en Dhr.
-Peter Vonk een groot project leidde naar de effectiviteit van een online CGT-behandeling voor studenten met angst en/of depressieve klachten.
-In 2016 ontving ze een Niels Stensen Fellowship waarmee ze twee jaar aan de Ruhr Universiteit Bochum in Duitsland werkte in het lab van Prof. Silvia Schneider.
-In 2018 ontving Anke een prestigieuze 5-jarige ZonMw postdoc fellowship om haar eigen onderzoekslijn en onderzoeksgroep op het gebied van angst bij kinderen verder vorm te geven.
-In 2019 kwam Anke naar Leiden waar ze samenwerkt met de groep van Michiel Westenberg.
+After obtaining her PhD, she worked as a postdoc at the University of Amsterdam, where she worked together with Prof. Reinout Wiers and Mr. Peter Vonk on a major project to support the effectiveness of an online CBT treatment for students with anxiety and/or depressive symptoms.
+In 2016 she received a Niels Stensen Fellowship with which she worked for two years at the Ruhr University Bochum in Germany in the lab of Prof. Silvia Schneider.
+In 2018, Anke received a prestigious 5-year ZonMw postdoc fellowship to further shape her own research line and research group in the field of anxiety in children.
+In 2019, Anke came to Leiden where she collaborates with Michiel Westenberg's group.

 <br>